nicholasjcooper/plumbCNV/README.md

 restore=FALSE # this option will reuse any available pre-calculated data which can speed up subsequent runs of the same pipeline step(s).
 Note that you should set this to FALSE if you have made a substantial change to the settings since the last run, as the old settings may be inadvertantly used instead.

+n.cores=22 # the number of parallel cores to use (these must be accessible by the r-package 'multicore')

+q.cores=100 # number of cluster cores to use (allows running of the penn-cnv HMM command in massive parallel), this also requires that the function name passed to 'cluster.fn' passes a call to your cluster with the right syntax, e.g, see the default cluster function 'q.cmd' for example.

 hmm="/usr/local/bin/penncnv/lib/hh550.hmm" # PennCNV comes with some built-in hidden markov model files, like hh550.hmm and hhall.hmm; there doesn't seem to be much difference in performance, the main parameter differences are for the LOH state.
 I also recommend testing the sensitivity of using different parameters, particularly as the PC-correction reduces the variance somewhat, which i think allows increase of sensitivity without increasing false positives - I have had good results moving the parameter means for DELs and DUPs closer to zero than the default HMM file.
 You can test this iteratively by setting start.at=5, pause.after=6, restore=TRUE, and varying this parameter file.